BerndHagen/MetaEdit-Plus-Smart-Tag-Editor/README.md

 1. Sign in to **[Arctisoft Hub](https://github.com/BerndHagen/Arctisoft-Studio-Hub)** on your computer
 2. MetaEdit Plus reads the shared authentication session automatically
 3. On launch, your cloud settings are loaded and merged with local settings
-4. When you change settings, they are saved to the cloud in the background
+4. When you save your settings, they are synced to the cloud in the background

 ### **Synced Settings**